 In 2005, one of our subsidiaries was convicted of a criminal misdemeanor for violation of certain Occupational Safety and Health Administration ("OSHA") safety regulations that occurred in 1999.
-We were assessed and paid a fine of \$0.5 million and the subsidiary was sentenced to probation for a threeyear period, which was terminated on December 8, 2008.
-The conviction and subsequent probation did not have a material impact on our subsidiary or on us.
+We were assessed and paid a fine of \$0.5 million and the subsidiary was sentenced to probation for a three-year period, which was terminated on December 8, 2008.
+The subsidiary appealed the conviction and, on April 10, 2009, the Seventh Circuit Court of Appeals reversed the conviction and remanded the case for a new trial.
+On August 4, 2009, the U.S. Department of Justice notified our subsidiary that it would move to dismiss the case with prejudice.
+Following the subsequent dismissal of the case, the \$0.5 million fine, which was originally paid in 2005, was refunded to the subsidiary.